Goufalite/kerbalscience/README.md

 ## Installation

-All programs are in the form of a PHP webpage with a tiny bit of Javascript.
+All programs are in the form of a PHP8 webpage with a tiny bit of Javascript.
 They can run in download mode (provide a persistent.sfs file through a form) or permanent mode (open a file on your filesystem).

 Just clone the repo in your website's filesystem, launch [composer]( https://getcomposer.org/), adjust the config.inc.php file and serve it.